 Here, you actually have to navigate to the page called “Account Technical Details” and find them there.

-So do we recommend InMotion Hosting?
-If you’re looking to set up simple WordPress websites, InMotion will do the job well, but many other hosts streamline the process better.
+So do I recommend InMotion Hosting?
+If you’re looking to set up simple WordPress websites, InMotion will do the job well, but many other web hosts in the web hosting industry streamline the process better.

-InMotion seems to shine if you are deploying an ecommerce store, a forum, a back-end management system for your business, or other similar applications and want something that can get set up and running very quickly.
+In my business experience, InMotion is adequate if you are deploying an eCommerce store, a forum, a back-end management system for your business, or other similar applications and want something that can get set up and running very quickly.

-As a beginner, you may be hesitant because the pricing is on the higher side of things.
-However, we feel that the 24/7 customer support justifies the higher price and the 90-day money-back guarantee makes your website with InMotion risk-free.
+The pricing may be higher than most hosting providers, but the 24/7 customer support justifies the higher price and the 90-day money-back guarantee makes your website with InMotion risk-free.